lsof-org/lsof/docs/maintaining.md

 About the original test mechanism, see tests/00README.

-About the the github test mechanism, see tests/case-00-hello.bash .
+About the github test mechanism, see tests/case-00-hello.bash .
 You can put a test case non-dialect specific, put tests/. dialects/linux/tests/ is for testing linux specific code.